tylerdigital/wp-webmaster-user-role/readme.txt

 Install and activate, there are no settings in the UI

 == Changelog ==
+= v1.0.4
+* Add "editor" cap for role so plugins checking for "editor" explicitly work

 = v1.0.3
 * Remove capabiilty to add, edit, promote users
 * Remove capability to update core